jcampbellcodes/pes_project_4/README.md

 The state machine uses a strategy pattern to ping-pong its event handler between a table based and a state-based state machine.

+## Observations

+I spent the bulk of my time on the front end of this project working on designing the state machine and logging infrastructure, which ended up being potentially a bad call -- I saved the I2C and TMP102 work for the weekend before it was due, and had a lot of trouble debugging that communication.

+I also spent most of the weekend learning how to use an oscilloscope and how to pick a header pin configuration to solder to my board, which was a good experience, but pushed my I2C troubles even closer to the deadline.

+In the future I think I will consider my "unbounded work" anything hardware related and try to get it handled first.
+Writing and designing pure software is more bounded and can be crammed into the end of a schedule easier than something I have much less experience with.

+I've still attached my logic analyzer diagrams, since I believe the I2C transactions were *not* malformed...
+I point out in the diagrams everywhere where there *should* be a TMP102 ACK, but none arrives.
+However, these graphs show that the master  is doing what it is supposed to be doing.
+According to several students and Shreya, my init code and I2C code is doing the same thing as others who have a working solution...

+I spent a fair amount of time debugging with Shreya (five hours) and tried three different TMP102's and 4 different KL25Z's.
+I even tried running Shreya's working I2C code and it wasn't working when run under my setup.
+So something is wrong in my setup, probably something simple and dumb, but in the end I decided it was beyond my dedication to get it actually working.

+To show off the state machine logic, I added a define in tmp102.c called USE_TMP102.
+If this is not defined, then I have stub functions that return "meaningful" values so I can demonstrate the sequence of the state machine.

 ## Installation/Execution Notes

 These are the steps to build the project in MCUXpresso.